abtion/guidelines/employee_manual/social.md

 We only work 4 days a week by default, and have Fridays off.
 There are 2 exceptions you should be aware of.
 As first, our 5 internal days per year will be held on Fridays and are mandatory for all employees.
 Second, when a public holiday takes place on a weekday from Monday to Thursday, we will use Friday as a compensation day to keep 4 working days per week.

-## Lunch
-We plan to take a lunch break at 11.30pm.
-We have daily catering delivering a tasty lunch for all our employees.
-There is enough variety to satisfy all kinds of diets and we are very open for new proposals.
-Besides lunch, you can always find something to snack or to drink in our kitchens.
-If there is anything missing in your preference, don’t hesitate to reach out to Angelle.

-Another important consuming product next to food, is coffee.
-At Abtion we love good coffee!
-Our passion makes us look out for good beans to provide a decent cup.
-We like variety and try out new coffee from time to time, so if you have any suggestions according to that, don’t be shy and share it!

 ## Social Media
 These days it is all about Social Media and we are not staying behind.
 Give us a hand by promoting our posts to Like, follow and connect with Abtion on Facebook, Instagram and LinkedIn.